-The Secretary of State has adopted a regulation for determining whether a partner is in Texas for purposes of annual fee calculations.
-Texas Administrative Code title 1, § 80.2(f) provides as follows:

-(f) Partners in Texas.
-For purposes of this section, a partner is considered to be in Texas if:

-(1) the partner is a resident of the state;
+- 822 The Secretary of State has adopted a regulation for determining whether a partner is in Texas for purposes of annual fee calculations.
+Texas Administrative Code title 1, § 80.2(f) provides as follows: - (f) Partners in Texas.
+For purposes of this section, a partner is considered to be in Texas if: - (1) the partner is a resident of the state; - (2) the partner is domiciled or located in the state;